sst/sst/www/docs/live-lambda-development.md

 ---
 id: live-lambda-development
 title: Live Lambda Development
-description: SST includes a Live Lambda Development environment that allows you to work on your Lambda functions live.
+description: Live Lambda Development allows you to debug and test your Lambda functions locally, while being invoked remotely by resources in AWS.
+It works by proxying requests from your AWS account to your local machine.
 ---

 import useBaseUrl from "@docusaurus/useBaseUrl";
 import config from "../config";

-SST includes a Live Lambda Development environment.
-Let's look at this in detail.
+Live Lambda Development allows you to debug and test your Lambda functions locally, while being invoked remotely by resources in AWS.
+It works by proxying requests from your AWS account to your local machine.
+Let's look at how this works in detail.

 ## Background